gopherslab/conduit-connector-google-sheets/README.md

 ### Known Limitations

-* At a time, only one `sheet_id` can be used to fetch the records from the google-sheet.
+* At a time, only one `gid` inside `google.sheetsURL` can be used to fetch the records from the google-sheet.
 * Any modification/update/delete made to a previous row(s) in google-sheet, after the records are fetched will not be visible in the next api hit.

 ## Google-Sheet Destination

-The Google-Sheet Destination connector connects to the provided Google SheetID with the provided configurations, using `access_token`, `refresh_token`, `spreadsheet_id`, `sheet_range`, `value_input_option`.
+The Google-Sheet Destination connector connects to the provided Google SheetID with the provided configurations, using `google.credentialsFile`, `google.tokensFile`, `google.sheetsURL` and `sheetName`.
 Then will call `Configure` to parse the configurations, If parsing was not successful, then an error will occur.
 After that, the Open method is called to start the connection.

 ### Google-Sheet Writer